0za0/BonkBingo/README.md

 - Generate Bingo Boards
 - Images can be used to mark tiles.
 (Resources/scream.jpg)
 - Pop out the Bingo Board into its seperate window.
-- Change the colors of the tiles Font color.
+- Change the colors of the tiles and Font.

 # Quirks